magoorden/4DC10-student/README.md

 ## Troubleshooting
 - Most errors are caused by not following the *How to install* instruction carefully enough.
-- If you get the error `No module named 'PyCh'` when you try to run the command `from PyCh import *`, then PyCh has likely not been installed correctly.
+- If you get the error `No module named 'PyCh'` when you try to run the command `from PyCh import *`, then PyCh has likely not been installed correctly (try installing again) *or* you are not running the jupyter notebook from the `pychEnv` virtual environment (use `conda activate pychEnv` before starting jupyter).
 - The same goes if you get a `Numpy importerror`.
 - Make sure you open ``Anaconda Prompt (Anaconda3)`` and not another version (such as `Anaconda Prompt` **without Anaconda3**)!
 - If you get a `EnvironmentNotWritableError` or `Error [WinError 2]` during installation, try running the anaconda prompt as administrator, and then try installing again.